jguzzo522/le/README.md

 There were 10 NaN values, upon further investigation as to what countries had these NaN values, Cook Islands, Dominica, Marshall Islands, Monaco, Nauru, Niue, Palau, Saint Kitts and Nevis, San Marino, and Tuvalu were identified.
 Further investigation into these countries, indicated substantial missing data in many columns for the year 2013.
 The decision was made to remove these 10 countries from further analysis for year 2013.

 Every column was throughly explored, and missing values, and place holders were removed and or changed.
-In addition, the orginal dataset had a large amount of missing data.
+In addition, the original dataset had a large amount of missing data.
 Due to this issue, more data was merged from database websites from UNICEF, The WHO, and the World Bank.

 Most columns were able to be salvaged, using outside data, however some columns were removed from the database.
 Diphtheria, HIV/AIDS, BMI and Income Composition of Resources were the columns that were removed from this project.